mounik2000/figr-MLI-assignment/README.md

 ## Challenges Faced
 1. Saving the model for the API: The 4-bit model config cannot be saved from Collab
 2. Running the code to compute the metric: There were some compilation issues for a long time, and the test results could have been better. (see the last two cells of the notebook).
-Hence included the code separately
+Hence, I included the code separately
 3. Training: The time taken was too long for multiple epochs, and some tokenizer issues while increasing the batch size, manually setting the batch size to one.
 (This should be fixed if more time was put into this assignment)
 ### Tasks completed
 Script for preprocessing, fine-tuning, training, and inference of the model